Do lifestyle choices impact our carbon footprint? Here is the answer

 Carbon Footprint Comparison MJ

-Living in a big house with a corporate job and overseas vacations caused almost four times more carbon than living in a campervan
+Living in a big house with a corporate job and overseas vacations caused almost four times as much carbon as living in a campervan

-As you can see, we emitted the most carbon in Sydney – just under 22.7 tons per annum as a couple.
+As you can see, we emitted the most carbon when we lived in Sydney – just under 22.7 tons per annum as a couple.
 Backpacking around the world caused just under 14.9 tons of CO2 per annum on average.
-Our lowest emitting lifestyle was our year of van life in New Zealand, at just under 6.1 tons of CO2 for us.
+And our lowest emitting lifestyle was our year of van life in New Zealand, at just under 6.1 tons of CO2 for us both.

 You may not know if this is a lot or a little.
-So, let’s give you some perspective.
+So, let’s give you some perspective (even if this means we are now comparing apples with oranges… bear with us).

-If you’re wondering how your lifestyle compares to ours, here are a few more details:
+If you’re wondering how your lifestyle compares with ours, here are a few more details.

 Corporate Life Sydney

 We lived in a 156 sqm, four-bedroom/two-bathroom terrace house in Glebe (with and without a flatmate).
 The house was relatively new (built in 2009), made from brick but only single-glazed (as is common in Australia).
 The house was fully furnished, and our wardrobes were full of clothes.
 Our appliances were relatively new and energy-efficient.
-We didn’t have air conditioning but used a gas heater on nippy winter days.
+We didn’t have air conditioning, but used a gas heater on nippy winter days.
 We collected rainwater to water the plants in our small backyard.
-Otherwise, all our utilities were supplied as part of the city’s network.
+Otherwise, all our utilities were supplied through the city’s network.

 We would take public transport or walk/bike to work.
-We didn’t own a car, but we would use a car share scheme (GoGet) for a few hours on weekends to do our weekly grocery shop or visit friends who lived on the outskirts of town.
+We didn’t own a car, but we would use a car-sharing service (GoGet) for a few hours on weekends to do our weekly grocery shop or visit friends who lived on the outskirts of town.

 While in Sydney, we would spend our holidays travelling locally and overseas (mostly to Europe and New Zealand to visit our families).
-This amounted to almost 27,000 miles per person in a typical year (or 28,000 miles per person including our daily commute).
+This amounted to almost 27,000 miles per person per year (or 28,000 miles per person, including our daily commute).

 201 St Johns Road Forest Lodge